-An application form must be submitted to the director of supervised ministries by July 31 before enrollment is finalized.
+An application form must be submitted to the Director of Theological Field Education by June 15 before enrollment in TFE is finalized.
 Moreover, academic credit for all contextual education courses is granted only after all required evaluation forms and reports are received from the student and the student's mentor.
-Enrollment in these courses is only guaranteed if preregistration is completed in the Spring semester before the Supervised Year in Ministry or Clinical Pastoral Education begins in the fall.
+Enrollment in Theological Field Education is only guaranteed if pre-registration is completed in the Spring semester before Theological Field Education begins in the fall.

-Academic credit granted in the SYM or CPE programs reflects class contact hours in the courses, as well as a student's total time commitment to this special component of professional education.
-Failure to satisfactorily engage all components of the program as outlined in the "Handbook for the Supervised Year in Ministry Program" or the "Clinical Pastoral Education Handbook," such as evaluation reports submitted in a timely manner, may result in a lower grade or a failing grade.
+Academic credit granted for TFE reflects class contact hours in the courses, as well as a student's total time commitment to this special component of professional education.
+Failure to satisfactorily engage all components of the program as outlined in the "Handbook for Theological Field Education Program" such as evaluation reports submitted in a timely manner, may result in a lower grade or a failing grade.